-- 13. The application to the Board for approval of the practising fee should address the following criteria - a.
+- 14. The application to the Board for approval of the practising fee should address the following criteria - a.
 Transparency.
-It should be clear how the approved regulator proposes to apply the fee to a programme of activity and how the benefits of these activities will be assessed.
+It should be clear how the approved regulator proposes to apply the practising fee to a programme of activity, and how the benefits of those activities which are regulatory functions will be assessed. - b.

-- b.
 Accountability.
-The approved regulator should engage effectively with relevant authorised persons when setting the practising fee, report on the application of the practising fee for the previous year and address any areas of concern raised by the Board. - c.
+The approved regulator should engage effectively with relevant authorised persons when setting the practising fee, report on the application of the practising fee for the previous year and address in respect of its regulatory functions any areas of concern raised by the Board. - c.
 Proportionality.
-The practising fee should be adequate to effectively discharge the approved regulator's regulatory functions in an efficient and cost-effective manner. - d.
+The practising fee should be adequate to effectively discharge the approved regulator's regulatory functions in an efficient and cost-effective manner.

+- d.
 Consistency.
-The application of funds should follow a clear plan with identifiable priorities. - e.
+The application of the practising fee should follow a clear plan and with identifiable priorities in respect of the approved regulator's regulatory functions. - e.
 Targeted where action is needed.
-The approved regulator should apply the practising fee in the way which it considers most appropriate to meet the regulatory objectives.
+The approved regulator should apply the practising fee in the way which it considers most appropriate to meet the regulatory objectives in respect of the approved regulator's regulatory functions.